AppajiDheeraj/NetraAI/README.md

 * **Next.js** for powerful full-stack development
 * **TailwindCSS** for seamless styling
 * **Framer Motion** for animations
-* **OpenCV / Vision API** for AI insights

 ---

 <div align="center">

-**👁️ Making Eye Diagnostics Smarter, Faster, and More Accessible** Built with ❤️ by Dheeraj Aji for AI Innovation Hackathon 2025
+**👁️ Making Eye Diagnostics Smarter, Faster, and More Accessible** Built with ❤️ by Dheeraj, Vivin and Kshama for Build for Builders Hackathon 2025

 </div>